Our goal is to shift the power dynamics through consultation

 October 2021 - Present

-The College recently acquired the Fine Arts Center and engaged us to conduct a needs assessment, build capacity, establish a data management system, and begin to initiate compliance activities.
+The College recently acquired the Fine Arts Center and engaged our services to conduct a needs assessment, build capacity, establish a data management system, and begin to initiate compliance activities.
+In 2023, we facilitated the development of two Inventories and the publication of two Notices of Inventory Completion for individuals from an unknown geographic location and a site in the Southeast.

 November 2015 – April 2020